 Throughout her career, she has gained exclusive access to some of the world’s most public figures from former presidents to Mother Teresa.
 Most recently, she interviewed former Joint Chiefs of Staff General Martin Dempsey about the rise of ISIS, Rev. Billy Graham in his last television interview, and Admiral Thad Allen, National Incident Commander for the Deepwater Horizon spill in the Gulf of Mexico, gaining unprecedented access to the disaster site.

-Before joining CNN in October 1999, Phillips served as an investigative reporter in the Special Assignment Unit for KCBS-TV in Los Angeles.
-From 1994-1995, she was a weekend anchor and reporter for WDSU-TV in New Orleans.
-Previously, she anchored the weekend newscasts and reported for WLUK-TV in Green Bay, WI.
-Phillips also has served as morning anchor for KAMC-TV in Lubbock, Texas, and as a field producer for CNN-Telemundo in Washington, D.C.
+Prior to CNN, Phillips served as an investigative reporter and anchor for KCBS-TV in Los Angeles.
+She was a weekend anchor and reporter for WDSU-TV in New Orleans and prior to that, anchored and reported for WLUK-TV in Green Bay, Wisconsin.
+Phillips has also served as morning anchor and reporter for KAMC-TV in Lubbock, Texas, and as a field producer for CNN-Telemundo in Washington, D.C.

 Phillips is a long time Global Down Syndrome Foundation spokesperson and received its prestigious Quincy Jones Exceptional Advocacy Award.
 Phillips has emceed GLOBAL’s AcceptAbility Gala in Washington, D.C. for many years.